Approaches to critical point theory via sequential and parametrized topological complexity: Topological Lusternik-Schnirelmann theory

 so the PS condition yields that it must have a convergent subsequence.
 This is a contradiction, so that such a $\mu_0 \in \RR$ can not exist. \end{proof}

 The following result is a slight variation of \cite[Proposition 9.1]{RudyakSchlenk}.
 There, the authors study pseudo-gradients of the kind constructed in Example \ref{ExamplePG} as well as condition (C) instead of the PS condition.
 Their arguments can be transferred easily to the setting considered in this article.
-For the convenience of the reader, we will carry out the proof in detail.
+For the convenience of the reader, we will carry out some details of the proof.

 \begin{theorem} Let $(M,g)$ be a complete Riemannian Banach manifold, let $F \in C^1(M)$ be bounded from below and assume that $(F,g)$ satisfies the PS condition.
 Let $X\colon M\to TM$ be a pseudo-gradient vector field of $F$ and let $\phi_1\colon M \to M$ be the time-1-map of the flow of $-X$.
 Then $F$ is a Lyapunov function for $\phi_1$ and $(\phi_1,F)$ satisfies condition (D). \end{theorem}